FORKC/forkc.org/wp-content/plugins/stripe-payments/readme.txt

 * Ability to customize the price display with currency symbol.
 * Option to send receipt email to your customers from Stripe for each transaction.
 * Option to collect a custom input from your customers for products (useful if you are selling products that need special instructions from the customers).
+* Stock control option.
+You can limit the number of quantity available for a product.
+* Option to enable Alipay payments.
+So your customers can pay using their Alipay accounts.
+* Option to enable Terms and Conditions that your customers have to accept before they can make a purchase.

 The setup is very easy.
 Once you have installed the plugin, all you need to do is enter your Stripe API credentials in the plugin settings and your website will be ready to accept credit card payments.